Sometimes, after applying wood stain, the finish becomes sticky or tacky. Why does this happen and how to fix it?

 Here is how to use this method:

-- Thin It (Optional) – You should only do this if you thinned the first stain coating that you applied.
+- Thin Wood Stain (Optional).
+Do this only if you thinned the first stain coating that you applied.

 1. Allow Enough Dry Time

-If you re-coat too soon, the existing coat won’t dry properly because its solvent hasn’t evaporated.
-Since the solvent hasn’t evaporated yet, the existing coating will still be wet.
-The moisture (or solvent) will later bleed through the new coating, making it wet.
+If you re-coat soon, the solvent won’t evaporate and the coating will remain wet.
+The remaining solvent (or moisture) will later bleed through the coatings, making it wet.

-Not just that, the whole finish will appear blotted and there will be varying color patches on the wood.
-So, always leave enough dry time between coats.
+The finish will appear blotted and have different color patches.
+To avoid this, ensure to leave enough dry time between coats.

 2. Wipe The Excess

-You need to properly mix the wood stain before you apply it.
-The pigments are usually at the bottom of the container, so mixing it will give you an even application.
+Mix (shake) the wood stain properly before applying it.
+The pigments of the finish are at the bottom of the container, so mixing (or shaking) it will help you achieve an even and colorful finish.

 FAQ’s

-If you don’t wipe the excess or fix the issue, the finish can remain tacky for weeks.
+Wood stain finish can remain tacky for weeks if you don’t wipe off the excess (or fix the issue).
 The needed wood stain will penetrate the wood and leave the unnecessary (extra) stain on top of the wood surface, if you don’t remove it it will stay there for weeks.

 All penetrating wood stains will turn sticky if you don’t wipe them out.
-However, if you use applying thin coats you will get a darker color that won’t turn sticky.
+However, if you apply thin coats you will get a darker color that won’t turn sticky.
 The trick here is to add very thin layers.